 Every project team is structured differently, and operates differently, based on the goals and objectives of the team’s research.
-While teams vary in size, the average team includes about nine students with a ratio of about one graduate student for every four undergraduates.
+While teams vary in size, the average team includes about 10 students with a ratio of about one graduate student for every four undergraduates.
 Graduate students often take on leadership roles such as serving as a project manager, leading specific segments of the work or managing the production of a major deliverable such as a documentary, exhibition, paper or event.

 How Project Teams Operate